 Questions may be directed to Sheila.Pedigo@case.edu

 Case Western Reserve University has benefited from the Beckman Scholars Program provided by the Arnold and Mabel Beckman Foundation.
 The three-year award began in summer 2018.
-The Beckman Scholars Program is a prestigious and highly selective undergraduate research program, affording undergraduate researchers an elevated level of engagement with their research mentors while also providing them with an unparalleled and financially supported undergraduate research experience that spans one academic year and two summers.
+The Beckman Scholars Program provides a 15-month mentored research experience, and is one of the most prestigious and highly selective undergraduate research programs, affording undergraduate researchers an elevated level of engagement with their research mentors while also providing them with an unparalleled and financially supported undergraduate research experience that spans one academic year and two summers.

 Important Program Dates

 - Beckman Scholars Application Information Session: TBD

 - Awards Announced: On or by April 7, 2023

 - Summer 2023 Program begins: June 1, 2023

 It is expected that two Beckman Scholars will be selected in April of each year (2023, 2024 and 2025).
 Beckman Scholars selected in April 2023 are expected to commit to 10 weeks of full-time research (40 hours per week) during summer 2023 and 2024 and 10 hours per week of research during the 2023-24 academic year.